-There is a highly colourful sixteenth century glazed ceramic frieze which winds round the loggia of the ancient ‘Opedale del Ceppo’ like a ribbon and which is one of the symbols of the city.
-The seven bas-relief panels that make up the frieze illustrate the Sette Opere di Misericordia (the Seven Works of Mercy) and show crowded scenes with figures with highly characterised gestures and faces.
-The first six of the panels were done by the Florentine artist Santi Buglioni – a descendant of Benedetto Buglioni who created the lunette showing the ‘Incoronazione della Vergine’ which is made from glazed white and blue terracotta and is now above the portal of the neighbouring oratory.
-The panel which represents ‘Dar da bere agli assetati’ (‘Providing water to the thirsty’), which is the last panel on the right of the façade was added in the late sixteenth century by Filippo Paladini and was probably commissioned to replace a lost panel.
-In fact, fragments of the original final panel are held in the Ferri Chirurgici Room inside the Ospedale itself.
+A brightly-colored sixteenth-century glazed terracotta frieze decorates the loggia of the historic Ospedale del Ceppo, which is one of the symbols of the city.
+The seven bas-relief panels that make up the frieze illustrate the Sette Opere di Misericordia (the Seven Works of Mercy) with highly characterized gestures and faces.
+The first six works were done by the Florentine artist Santi Buglioni, a descendant of Benedetto Buglioni, who created the lunette above the portal of the nearby oratory (the Coronation of the Virgin in blue and white terracotta).
+The last one depicts the scene of giving drink to the thirsty, and is found on the right of the façade.
+It was added in the late sixteenth century by Filippo Paladini and was probably commissioned to replace a lost panel.
+Fragments of the original are held in the Ferri Chirurgici Room inside the Ospedale.

 A historical, architectural and artistic heritage enhanced by the Spedale del Ceppo Museum, through a path that reveals its events and insights.